Victor Wallace Germains

-Victor Wallace Germains (born June 1888 in the Fulham district of London) was an English writer.
+Victor Wallace Germains (8 May 1888 – 1974) was an English writer.
 He wrote several books on the military and foreign policy, including on Kitchener and Churchill.

+Germains was born in the Fulham district of London, the son of inventor Aaron Simon "Adolph" Zalkin Germains, a Jewish emigrant from the Russian Empire.
+His mother was Emma Annie Levetus of Birmingham, daughter of a Moldavian Jewish emigrant, and sister of the writer Amelia Sarah Levetus.

 In 1954, Germains wrote Crusoe Warburton, a lost world novel.

 During World War I, Germains served as a spy in Austria.

+He died in 1974 in South Africa.

 Writings

 As a military writer, Germains was classed by Michael Howard with Bernard Acworth and Lionel Charlton as a lesser figure typical of his time.